Cobrettie/node-api-sprint-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+  1. Express is a web framework for Node.js, that allows you to structure a web application to handle different http requests at a specific url

+  2. Express adds extra functionality such as routing and middleware support

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  - Middleware: Any number of functions, invoked by the Express.js routing layer BEFORE the final request handler is invoked.
+Middleware can change the request or response, but does not have to.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  - Resource: Can be an object passed into response methods

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  - The API can return a status code, an object, a string etc.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+  - .use()
+    - For example server.use('/api/subapp', subAppRouter)
+    - This router will only be accessed when the url matches the path in server.use()

 ## Minimum Viable Product